kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

                      1. Write the command to start the bootnode.
 It should be written after the init command and using the `&&` operator to execute them sequentially
                         1. Set the `datadir` option
                         1. Set the `keystore` option
-                        1. Set the `network ID` option remember that it is defined in the `genesis.json` file
+                        1. Set the `network ID` option, remember that the value has being defined in the `genesis.json` file
                         1. Enable `HTTP-RPC` server
                         1. Set the `IP address` of the `HTTP-RPC` server
                         1. Set the `API's offered over the HTTP-RPC interface` using these values `admin,eth,net,web3,miner,personal,txpool,debug`
                         1. Accept cross-origin requests from any domain using this value `*`
-                        1. Set the `IP address` of the node
+                        1. Set the `IP address` of the node, you can use the value
                         1. Set the `port` of the node
                         1. Unlock the `signer account` to allow it to mine, remember that you can get this account address from the keystore file `UTC--2021-08-11T21-30-29.861585000Z--14f6136b48b74b147926c9f24323d16c1e54a026`
                         1. Enable `mine`